ghickman/ghickman.co.uk/content/2015-09-21-leaving-a-team-on-ios-slack.md

      src="/images/slack-team-menu.png" style="width:50%;" />

 SCROLL DOWN.
-It's really not obvious there is more to the settings page.
+It's really not obvious that there is more to the settings page.

 <img class="center" alt="Team Settings" title="Scroll down…"
      src="/images/slack-team-settings.png" style="width:50%;" />